senina4/MCServerOnGithubCodeSpace/README.md

 # Minecraft-Server-On-Github-CodeSpaces
-Run Your Own Minecraft Server On Github CodeSpaces This is a guide for github codespace.
+Run Your Own Minecraft Server On Github CodeSpaces This is a guide for Minecraft on Github Codespace.

 - [Minecraft Server On Github CodeSpaces](#Minecraft-Server-On-Github-CodeSpaces)
   - [Install](#install)